Signed in as:

 Roles blur.
 Expectations multiply.
 The work itself is rarely the problem.

 Inside these conditions, people adapt in ways that make sense.
-They compensate.
-They smooth over gaps.
+They compensate, smooth over gaps, and absorb pressure to hold things together.

 This is where our work begins.

-We focus on restoring adaptive integrity, the ability to respond to change without losing orientation or judgment.
-Before changing behavior, we work to understand what people are actually responding to.
-Clarity comes before action.
+We focus on strengthening adaptive integrity, the ability to respond to change without losing orientation or judgment.

 The first step is making sense of what you are truly navigating.